wagga40/Zircolite/Readme.md

 ### Rules

 The SIGMA rules must be converted into JSON.
-This can be done with the `genRules.py` script located in the repository `tools` directory (check the Read Me in the directory).
-Some rules are already provided.
+This can be done with the `genRules.py` script located in the repository `tools` directory.
+Some rules are already provided in the rules directory.

 ## Architecture